nishantgott/GDSC_multiclassification/README.md

-# Multi-Class Classication of network protocols using Neural Network
+# Multi-Class Classication of network protocols using Neural Network and XGBoost

 ****The steps below are neatly presented in the notebook